This post may contain affiliate links. Please read our disclosure policy.

-For the full list and amount of each ingredient, please see the recipe card at the bottom of the post.
+For the full list and amounts of each ingredient, jump to the recipe card found at the bottom of the post.

-1. Marinate the ahi poke: Combine the soy sauce, mirin, ginger, and garlic in a medium mixing bowl.
+Step 1: Combine the soy sauce, mirin, ginger, and garlic in a medium mixing bowl.
 Add the tuna and gently toss to coat.
-Cover and transfer to the refrigerator to marinate as you prepare the remaining ingredients.
+Cover and transfer to the refrigerator to marinate while you prepare the remaining ingredients.

-2. Prepare the spicy mayo: For the spicy mayonnaise, combine the mayo, Sriracha, and lime juice in a small bowl.
-Taste and add more Sriracha as needed, then set aside.
+Step 2: For the spicy mayonnaise, combine the mayo, Sriracha, and lime juice in a small bowl.
+Taste and add more Sriracha as needed.
+Cover and transfer to the refrigerator until you’re ready to prepare your poke bowls.

 What is “Sushi-Grade” Fish?